themosis/documentation/taxonomy.md

 Taxonomy::make('services', 'projects', 'Services', 'Service')->set();
 ```

-This builds a `Services` taxonomy for the `projects` custom post type.
+This builds a `services` taxonomy for the `projects` custom post type.

 ### Custom taxonomy with parameters